Yikai-Liao/symusic/docs/project_notes.md

 ### Notebooks and myst-nb

-The public tutorial notebook (`tutorial.ipynb` at the repo root) is currently **out of date**.
-Before wiring it into the docs with myst-nb, refresh every cell to reflect the latest API and confirm with the interface owners that the examples are still endorsed.
-While it remains stale:
+The historical tutorial notebook is not part of the active documentation workflow anymore.
+If we bring a notebook back into the tree, refresh every cell against the current API first and confirm that the examples are still endorsed before wiring it into MyST-NB.

+Until then:

-- Keep the notebook outside `docs/` and do not include it in the navigation.
+- Keep notebook experiments outside `docs/` and out of the navigation.
-- Track the refresh work in `docs/TODO.md` (see the blocked entry for myst-nb integration).
+- Track any notebook-refresh work in `docs/TODO.md`.

-Once the notebook is updated and approved, we can move it under `docs/`, enable myst-nb rendering, and follow the usual hygiene guidelines (deterministic execution, concise outputs, no heavyweight downloads).

 ## Legacy mdBook reference